samsonpaul/jack.ly/sections/about-me/About-Me.md

-One of the best questions to ask someone when you first meet them is:
-"Where are you from?", and likewise, "Who are your people?".
-We are defined in many ways by the geography and social experience that surrounds us as we grow.

-My geography started with high mountain walls in [Nelson, Canada](http://en.wikipedia.org/wiki/Nelson,_British_Columbia).
+My geography began with high mountain walls in [Nelson, Canada](http://en.wikipedia.org/wiki/Nelson,_British_Columbia).
 Nelson is a small town of 10,000 people in the south-eastern corner of British Columbia.
 It has a strong arts culture and attracts many affluent people from across Canada and other parts of the world.
 Nelson supports forestry